tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 Functional Reactive Programming (specifically the Observable/Observer pattern) allows us to capture asynchronous actions like user interface events in streams.
 These allow us to “linearise” the flow of control, avoid deeply nested loops, and process the stream with pure, referentially transparent functions.

 As an example we will build a little “Asteroids” game using FRP.
 We’re going to use [RxJS](https://rxjs.dev/) as our Observable implementation, and we are going to render it in HTML using SVG.
 We’re also going to take some pains to make pure functional code (and lots of beautiful curried lambda (arrow) functions).
-We’ll use [typescript type annotations](https://www.typescriptlang.org/) to help us ensure that our data is indeed immutable and to guide us in plugging everything together without type errors into a nicely decoupled [Model-View-Controller (MVC) architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller):
+We’ll use [TypeScript type annotations](https://www.typescriptlang.org/) to help us ensure that our data is indeed immutable and to guide us in plugging everything together without type errors into a nicely decoupled [Model-View-Controller (MVC) architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller):

 ![MVC Architecture](/assets/images/chapterImages/asteroids/generalMVC.png)